 The ~14.8V trigger voltage is similar to the nominal 15V of the power Zener that I was previously using with the two tiny turbines.
-Allowing for the power rectifier voltage drop (0.7V+) before the battery, implies that the crowbar will trigger if the battery voltage gets over 14V, representing a high charge but probably before my gel SLA starts gassing (which is permanently damaging and potentially dangerous).
+Allowing for the power rectifier voltage drop (0.7V+) before the battery implies that the crowbar will trigger if the battery voltage gets over 14V.
+This indicates a high charge but probably before my gel SLA starts gassing.
+Gassing would be permanently damaging and potentially dangerous.

-Note that although this crowbar circuit draws a few milliamps, it draws no power at all from the battery and thus cannot run it down, ie uses no power except from the wind.
+This crowbar circuit only draws a few milliamps.
+But it draws no power at all from the battery and thus cannot run it down.
+It uses no power except from the wind.

 Important points about this crowbar method/design:

-Update 2010/10/11: moved MotorWind turbine over-voltage crowbar circuit to outside junction box and plumbed output via blocking diode to secondary/LiFePO4 array circuit, ie any wind power now charges the LiFePO4 battery unless already full.
+Update 2010-10-11: moved the MotorWind turbine over-voltage crowbar circuit to outside junction box.
+Plumbed output via blocking diode to secondary/LiFePO4 array circuit.
+Any wind power now charges the LiFePO4 battery unless already full.